alexozer/robosub2017/README.md

 and "volatile task combinators".

 The team scored first place overall at RoboSub 2017.
-We also performed very well in Semifnal I, with Artemis alone scoring roughly 2.5 times as many points as that of any other team's run.
+We also performed very well in Semifinal I, with Artemis alone scoring roughly 2.5 times as many points as that of any other team's run.